ellaschellekens/duplicate_detection/README.md

 ## Software explanation

-main.py: program to run the training of the methods. functions.py: file that contains all functions needed for LSH and Clustering test.py
+- main.py: program to run the training of the methods.
+- functions.py: file that contains all functions needed for LSH and Clustering.
+- testdata.py: program to run the test evaluation of the method.
+- results.py: file to create plots of the test results.
+Needs as input the excel files that are saved after running testdata.py.